openebs/mayastor-docs/reference/snapshot.md

 2. Create a Mayastor StorageClass with single replica.

 {% hint style="note" %}
-Currently Mayastor only supports snapshots for volumes with a single replica.
+Currently, Mayastor only supports snapshots for volumes with a single replica.
 Snapshot support for volumes with more than one replica will be available in the future versions.
 {% endhint %}

 {% tabs %}
 {% tab title="Command (single replica)" %}